An All-Inclusive Guide to Video Marketing

 A Favourite to the Mobile Users

-The number of Internet users have increased over the years.
+The number of Internet users has increased over the years.
 And most of them access the Web through mobile rather than a desktop, similar is the case with mobile users.
-Around 90% of the mobile users watch videos, whereas desktop only has 60% that are watching videos through that platform.
+Around 90% of mobile users watch videos, whereas desktop only has 60% that are watching videos through that platform.